IBM-DocumentHub/Documentation/documentation en/03 How is the content organized.md

 - JSON files are managed in GitHub which is more friendly than a database UI
 - easy to create a content team with different roles in GitHub UI
 - GitHub UI can be used instead of an admin module in your application
-- the content is safe with a very good changes tracking
+- the content is safe with a full tracking of changes
-- changes history, change differences and it’s easy to revert mistakes
+- changes history, change differences, easy to revert mistakes
 - full text search and filtering by any JSON field
 - Cloud Object Storage and Akamai CDN for static files
 - Access Control Lists
-- 1000+ read req/s

-Why a DocumentHub database catalog instead of a NoSQL database:
-- 10000+ read/write req/s
-- full text search and filtering by any JSON field
-- Access Control Lists
+- 10,000 requests/second